0 to 1 no Aida

-0 to 1 no Aida (0と1の間; Hepburn: Zero to Ichi no Aida, Between 0 and 1) is the seventh studio album from Japanese idol girl group AKB48, released on November 18, 2015.
+0 to 1 no Aida (0と1の間; Hepburn: Zero to Ichi no Aida, Between 0 and 1) is the third compilation album from Japanese idol girl group AKB48, released on November 18, 2015.
 This album marks the tenth anniversary of the group, and contains a compilation of their top singles as well as an assortment of bonus tracks.
 This is the last album to feature long-time member and former AKB48 general director Minami Takahashi.

 Overview

 The seventh AKB48 album was announced in September 2015, during an event, and will be a special compilation to celebrate the tenth anniversary of the Japanese idol group and the departure, or "graduation" of long-time member and former AKB48 general director Minami Takahashi.

 The album was released in three versions: